maslakov/encodings/Readme.md

-﻿##HTML Parser
+# HTML Parser coding challenge
+## Task definition

-You need to develop a program to determine the encoding of Web pages.
+A program to determine the encoding of Web pages.

 There is a text file with a list of page addresses.
 File format: each line contains one address, encoding utf-8.